alephium/www/src/content/news/Core-team-interview-series-Episode-4-3886003b8fef/index.md

 title: Core team interview series.
 Episode 4
 ---

-**This article was updated:** <a href="https://medium.com/@alephium/alephium-contributors-f35eeaeaf0a0" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/alephium-contributors-f35eeaeaf0a0" rel="nofollow" target="_blank">https://medium.com/@alephium/alephium-contributors-f35eeaeaf0a0</a>
+**This article was updated:** <a href="https://medium.com/@alephium/alephium-contributors-f35eeaeaf0a0" data-href="https://medium.com/@alephium/alephium-contributors-f35eeaeaf0a0" rel="nofollow">https://medium.com/@alephium/alephium-contributors-f35eeaeaf0a0</a>

 _For its team, Alephium is privileging agility and efficiency over hyper-growth.
 The project does stay at a human size not because it is more efficient, but because Alephium strives to be a decentralized, community-driven project.
 This means the project in itself is much larger than a team can ever be.
 Communication, trust, openness, and transparency are paramount in such a setup._

 _To shed some light on who we are and what we do, we decided to share a little about ourselves with the community through a small series of interviews.
-Read the_ <a href="https://medium.com/@alephium/core-team-interview-series-episode-1-3472f8295af6" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/core-team-interview-series-episode-1-3472f8295af6" target="_blank"><em>1st</em></a>_,_ <a href="https://medium.com/@alephium/core-team-interview-series-episode-2-bec6e6908d2f" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/core-team-interview-series-episode-2-bec6e6908d2f" target="_blank"><em>2nd</em></a>_, and_ <a href="https://medium.com/@alephium/core-team-interview-series-episode-3-64b6dacc1459" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/core-team-interview-series-episode-3-64b6dacc1459" target="_blank"><em>3rd part</em></a>_._
+Read the_ <a href="https://medium.com/@alephium/core-team-interview-series-episode-1-3472f8295af6" data-href="https://medium.com/@alephium/core-team-interview-series-episode-1-3472f8295af6"><em>1st</em></a>_,_ <a href="https://medium.com/@alephium/core-team-interview-series-episode-2-bec6e6908d2f" data-href="https://medium.com/@alephium/core-team-interview-series-episode-2-bec6e6908d2f"><em>2nd</em></a>_, and_ <a href="https://medium.com/@alephium/core-team-interview-series-episode-3-64b6dacc1459" data-href="https://medium.com/@alephium/core-team-interview-series-episode-3-64b6dacc1459"><em>3rd part</em></a>_._

 ---